Marchuck/CustomGlideDataFetcher/README.md

   .into(imageView)
 ```

-Sometimes you need to use an external API in order to get your URL for image loader:
+Sometimes you need to use an external API in order to get your URL for Glide:

 ```
 data class ThumbnailRequest( ... )